Sysinternals/ProcDump-for-Linux/docs/cloudnative_kubernetes.md

 1. Make sure to include ProcDump in the container image.
 2. Connect to the running container.
 3. Run ProcDump.
-4. Copy the core dump from the container to a suitable location for postmortem debugging
+4. Copy the core dump from the container to a suitable location for postmortem debugging.

 ## **Running ProcDump in Kubernetes**
 Instead of adding ProcDump to all the container images, a more common scenario in Kubernetes is to deploy ProcDump as part of a diagnostics sidecar that can share resources within the pods.
 Enabling ProcDump to run in a sidecar requires a few additional steps discussed below.